rachelsmithcode/CV/README.md

 I am looking for a role with a company that will constantly challenge me to further my learning and push myself to achieve in a supportive team environment.

+Currently living in London, UK but open to traveling.

 ## Skills